About Us

 As a practical first step, contact the seller or service provider directly with your complaint.
 Many issues can be resolved through negotiation or mediation without going to court.
 Keep written records of all communication attempts.

-If direct resolution fails, file a written complaint at one of these offices:
+If direct resolution fails, file a complaint with one of the following authorities under Section 36:

 The complaint must include your name, the name of the business, details of the transaction, the nature of the complaint, and the relief you are seeking.
 Attach all supporting evidence.

 The receiving authority will investigate the complaint, which may include inspecting the goods, calling both parties for a hearing, and examining the evidence.
-Under Section 32, the authority must complete its investigation and issue a decision within 60 days of receiving the complaint.
+Consumer committees must acknowledge complaints within seven working days, and initial hearings are scheduled within thirty days.
+The authority must complete its investigation and issue a decision within 90 days of receiving the complaint.

-Limitation period: Under Section 30 of the Consumer Protection Act 2075, a consumer complaint must be filed within 35 days from the date the consumer became aware of the defect, damage, or unfair practice.
+Limitation period for consumer complaints: Under the Consumer Protection Act 2075, a consumer complaint must be filed within 2 years from the date of purchase for goods and 1 year for services.
+Exceptions may apply for latent defects discovered later.
 Missing this deadline may bar your claim.

 Facing a consumer dispute and need legal guidance?
 Contact our legal team for professional assistance with filing complaints and pursuing compensation.

-The Consumer Protection Act 2075 establishes a Consumer Court system to adjudicate consumer disputes.
-Under Section 36, Consumer Courts are established at the district level and presided over by the Chief District Officer (CDO).
+The Consumer Protection Act 2075 establishes a Consumer Court under Section 41 to adjudicate consumer disputes.
+The Consumer Court is presided over by a District Judge and includes two Deputy Secretaries of justice services, forming a three-member bench.

 Jurisdiction and Powers

-• The Court can order replacement, repair, or refund of defective goods
+• Ordering replacement, repair, or refund of defective goods

-• The Court can award compensation for losses suffered by the consumer
+• Awarding compensation for losses suffered by the consumer

-• The Court can impose penalties on businesses for violating consumer rights
+• Imposing penalties on businesses for violating consumer rights

 Hearing Process

 The Consumer Court follows a semi-judicial process.
 Both parties present their evidence and arguments.
 The Court may also appoint technical experts to examine defective goods.
-Decisions are typically rendered within 60 days.
-If the business fails to comply with the Court's order, the consumer can seek enforcement through the District Administration Office.
+If a business fails to comply with the Court's order, enforcement can be pursued through the appropriate authority.

 If your consumer complaint involves a breach of contract, you may also consider pursuing a civil claim alongside your consumer complaint for more comprehensive relief.